M0nicaVaz/GenshinCalc/README.md

 # Primogem Calculator

-<p> Programmed to calculate the amount of Genshin Impact's primogems that can be achieved during a limited time, according to the information provided by the user. </p>
+<p> Calculate the amount of Genshin Impact's primogems that can be achieved during a limited time, according to the information provided by the user. </p>

 ### Tech